fha96/reading-notes/class14.md

 they’re more flexible and have more options.
 Give an example of how a diverse company can serve a diverse user base or vise-versa. a company that has a strong focus on the needs of its users.

+## Things I want to know more about
+More about coding.